for the couple who wants to feel like they've got this

 To tell us about your wedding.
 Then everything is personal to you.

 You answer some questions about your wedding.
-We use those answers to make everything feel personal to you, not like a template some other couple used.
+Everything in Aisle uses those answers to feel personal to you, not like a template some other couple used.

 01

 A 10-minute quiz covers your style, your venue type, your priorities, and your vision.
-The more you tell us, the more useful every feature becomes.
+The more you share, the more useful every feature becomes.

 Onboarding quiz